Dsarken/SteamImageScraper/README.md

 ## Description

 This script uses Selenium library to scrape images from Steam games given their app IDs.
 It does not use BeautifulSoup or any other parsing library.
 It scrapes the image URLs directly from the source code of the web pages.
-It saves the images in a folder named after the game title.
-It also prints out some basic information about the game, such as its name, release date, price, and genres.
+It saves the image URLS in a CSV file named after the game title.

 ## Usage